-From February 2018 till January 2022 our Foundation is involved in a new European program, the InterregMed one.
+From February 2018 till January 2022 our Foundation is involved in the InterregMed program.
 Within it, we are involved in the Specific Objective 3.1 (3rd axis “natural and cultural resources”, theme 1 “sustainable tourism”), which aims to improve and develop a sustainable and responsible maritime and coastal tourism.
 The project we are partner of, is called Herit-Data: Sustainable Heritage Management towards Mass Tourism Impact thanks to a holistic use of Big and Open Data.
-The InterregMed program is funded by the European Fund for Regional Developmnet (EFRS), aiming at encouraging and stimulating cooperation and sharing of experiences in the Mediterranean area.
-Regarding our Foundation the funds are coming both from EFRS and the Ministry of Economics and Finance.
+The project is co-financed by the European Regional Development Fund (ERDF), aiming at encouraging and stimulating cooperation and sharing of experiences in the Mediterranean area.
+Regarding our Foundation the funds are coming both from ERDF and the Ministry of Economics and Finance in Italy.

 About the winning